-The Company is a regulated life assurance private company limited by shares, based in Ireland and authorised by the Central Bank of Ireland (CBI) to conduct business in the Republic of Ireland.
+The Company is a regulated life assurance company offering protection, savings, pension and investment products designed for the Irish market.
+The Company is a private company limited by shares, based in Ireland and authorised by the Central Bank of Ireland (CBI) to conduct business in the Republic of Ireland.
 The ultimate parent undertaking of the group to which the Company belongs is Acorn Life Group Limited, a private company limited by shares.
 The group headed up by Acorn Life Group Limited is also supervised by the CBI for Group Reporting.